ARTbio/metavisitor/docs/use_case_3-1.md

 - In a new browser tab go to the [Blastn web page](https://blast.ncbi.nlm.nih.gov/Blast.cgi?LINK_LOC=blasthome&PAGE_TYPE=BlastSearch&PROGRAM=blastn)
 - Copy paste the contig sequence in the query section and mae sure the `Nucleotide collection nr` is selected as database before running blast

 The sequence does not match viruses but cloning vectors.
-This is due to the fact that some sequences in the NCBI database are incorrectly labeled.